 Jason Bond 540-387-5493

-SPEED LIMIT INCREASES ON ROUTE 460 BYPASS AROUND CHRISTIANSBURG AND BLACKSBURG
+SPEED LIMIT INCREASES ON ROUTE 58 BYPASS AROUND HILLSVILLE

-The Route 460 Bypass met the criteria for the Virginia Department of Transportation to consider a speed limit change as set forth in Senate Bill 408 that was passed by the General Assembly in 2004.
-This law allows VDOT to conduct engineering studies on limited access roads such as the Route 460 Bypass and consider raising the speed limit up to 65 mph.
+The Route 58 Hillsville Bypass met the criteria for the Virginia Department of Transportation to consider a speed limit increase as set forth in section 46.2-870 of the Code of Virginia which allows VDOT to conduct engineering studies on limited access roads such as the Route 58 Bypass and consider raising the speed limit up to 65 mph.

-VDOT examined the alignment of the road, spacing of interchanges, design speed and crash history to determine that 65 mph was an acceptable speed for the Route 460 Bypass around Christiansburg and Blacksburg.
+VDOT examined the alignment of the road, spacing of interchanges, design speed and crash history to determine that 65 mph was an acceptable speed limit for the Route 58 Bypass around Hillsville.

-VDOT coordinated with the Virginia State Police and local officials before the speed limit changes were finalized.
+VDOT coordinated with the Virginia State Police and local officials before the speed limit change was finalized

 Information in VDOT news releases was accurate at the time the release was published.
 For the most current information about projects or programs, please visit the project or program Web pages.
 You may find those by searching by keyword in the search Virginia DOT box above.